Coenzyme Q-10 (Ubiquinol)

 It was not until 1753 that scurvy was recognized in the British medical community as directly related to vitamin C deficiency.

 In 1933 Dr. Szent-György synthesized vitamin C. He produced three pounds of pure crystalline vitamin C from the spice paprika.

 In 1937, he was awarded the Nobel Prize in Physiology or Medicine “for his discoveries in connection with the biological combustion processes, with special reference to vitamin C.”

 New Studies on Vitamin C

+Make no mistake vitamin C was and is one of the best antioxidant supplements available.
 This study on Pubmed showed vitamin C significantly reduced glucose concentrations in patients with type 2 diabetes if taken greater than 30 days.

 Vitamin C is predominantly found in fruit and those of us on a Ketogenic Diet eat very little fruit.

 Many of us on the ketogenic diet don’t eat fruit and not enough vegetables.
 Vitamin C is a mandatory nutrient and must come from dietary sources.
-For those of us on a ketogenic Diet supplementing with vitamin C is highly recommended.
+For those of us on a ketogenic diet supplementing with vitamin C is highly recommended.